liprin1129/Self-Driving-Car/Project/4. Project2 (Traffic Sign Classifier)/writeup_template.md

 ***Table 4.
 Comparison among different colour and model Architecture***

-In conclusion, to increase training and validation accuracy is influenced by both conditions of pre-processed images and of model architecture.
-Grayscale image with normalisation and augmentation using OpenCV library had higher validation accuracy than others in all model architectures.
+In conclusion, training and validation accuracy is influenced by both conditions of pre-processed images and of model architecture.
+Grayscale image with normalisation and augmentation using OpenCV library had higher validation accuracy than others pre-processing tasks.
 Therefore, it is assumed that grayscale image has higher classification accuracy than colour images due to the advantage of reduced computational cost.
+In addition, among different model architectures, inception model represented in table 2 was the highest validation accuracy.

 <!--* If an iterative approach was chosen:
  What was the first architecture that was tried and why was it chosen?
 * What were some problems with the initial architecture?